BATCH-4-Devops/Online-Learning-Management-System/README.md

 * Post Condition:

-1. User should not be able to login to Glarimy Cloud with activating the ID again.
+1. User should not be able to login to LearnEdu with activating the ID again.
 2. Back button or bookmarks fail to open any of the login-protected pages of the web app

 * Exceptions: